 Campers not staying for games should be picked up between 3:45-4 pm so we can start snack promptly at 4 pm.
 Thanks.

-Extended day $18 per day – – Campers are welcome to join extended day with Games Club with Labyrinth until 5:45 pm.
+MAY NOT BE OFFERED IN 2021: Extended day $75 per week - Campers are welcome to join extended day with Games Club with Labyrinth until 5:45 pm.
 We offer a snack (air popped popcorn) before games club and campers are welcome to eat anything left from their packed lunch at that time if they like.

 Need more details?